ZYY0844/GPR-B-scan-dataset-generator/README.md

 generate B-scan for training neural network

 ## Introduction
-This is the repo contain all necessary code to generate a GPR B-scan dataset.
+This repo contains all necessary code to generate a GPR B-scan dataset.
+But you need install gprMax first.

 ## Generate Training Data